drawpile/Drawpile/doc/protocol.md

 A subset of the network protocol is used as the session recording format.

+## Login process

+The login handshake is a string based protocol that uses the LOGIN message type.
+The handshake begins when the user connects to the server port.

+The server starts by sending a hello message, which includes the protocol version and the set of server feature flags.
+If the client does not support the protocol or does not understand the features, it should disconnect.

+The server continues by sending a list of available sessions.
+The client can either join one of the sessions or host a new one.
+(Whether a client is allowed to host a session is indicated by a server feature flag.)
+The server may send updated session information until the client has made a decision.

+The built-in server only supports a single session per server instance.
+This is indicated with a feature flag.
+In this case, the client may join the only session automatically without prompting the user.

+The server responds to the join/host command either by a success signal or an error code.
+If the command was accepted, the client leaves the login state and enters the session.
+In case of error, the server disconnects the client.

+See `src/shared/server/loginhandler.h` for implementation details.

 ## Session recording format

 A session recording starts with a header that identifies the file type, followed by messages in the same format as transmitted over the network.
 All command messages and a select few meta message types are recorded.